 Ryan Biziorek is an Associate consultant with Arup – a global consulting engineering firm.
 He leads the Acoustics, Audiovisual, and Theatre consulting practice in the Chicago office.
 He has been involved in providing technical expertise and project management skills for various building types.
 Ryan brings over 10 years of experience in performing arts design, building service noise analysis, room acoustic modeling, public address and audiovisual systems design.
 He holds a BA in Physics from Kalamazoo College and an MSc in Sound & Vibration Studies from the University of Southampton, Institute of Sound & Vibration Research.

-A Chicago-native and Northwestern graduate, Ryan Brady is the President of the Nice Life Recording Company, an independent record label founded in 2014 in Los Angeles, California.
+A Chicago-native and Northwestern graduate, Ryan Brady is a Vice President of Marketing for Atlantic Records.
 He is also the co-founder and co-host of the hit Beatles podcast Take It Away: The Complete Paul McCartney Archive Podcast.
 Ryan spent ten years in marketing at Atlantic Records rising from Executive Assistant to Vice President.
 In 2012, he co-founded an artist development department called The Shop which broke artists Ty Dolla $ign, O.T.
 Genasis, and Meg Myers, among others.

 Sandra Fox is a Foley artist and a resident at Footsteps Post-Production Sound Inc. in Uxbridge, Ontario, Canada where she has been studying her art under some of the best in the business.
 She has worked on various feature films, television shows, and web-series (some recent credits include The Greatest Showman, Hostiles, and Hulu’s The Handmaid’s Tale), and is an active freelance artist in the Toronto film scene.
 Drawing from her passions to both perform and to teach, she hosts Foley workshops and internships within the community (including an intensive internship program with Northwestern).
 She also currently teaches in the Advanced Filmmaking Program at Durham College.